-

 We planned to spend a week in Barcelona to look for an apartment before the start of my classes.
 In Barcelona, there are very few studios to rent because the apartments are often very large.
 Thus, sharing a flat is a phenomenon more than widespread and even recommended.
 I visited about 10 different apartments and nothing pleased me until finally, we fall on a sign which stated that a room was available in a residential area.
 Barely the doorstep past, I knew this was the right apartment.

-In 1993 it moved to the campus of Bellesguard, and Introduction to the fieldas Teaching Higher Education Center Abat Oliva CEU, all the degrees in Law and Business Administration were united, and the first cycle degree in Economics began.
+In 1993 it moved to the campus of Bellesguard, and as Teaching Higher Education Center Abat Oliva CEU, all the degrees in Law and Business Administration were united, and the first cycle degree in Economics began.

 Ten years later, the new Universitat Abat Oliva CEU is recognized by Law (July 2003) by the Parliament of Catalonia, creating two centers in Barcelona: the Faculty of Social Sciences and the School of Engineering.